AhmedAbdulrahman/eslint-config-ahallden/README.md

 # eslint-config-ahallden

-This is my preferred rules and setting for development.
+This is my preferred eslint configuration for development.
 Also supporting es2015.

 To get started:
 - `npm install eslint-config-ahallden`

-And extend eslint configuration in your local `.eslintrc`
+And extend eslint configuration in your local `.eslintrc`:

 ```
 {